flutter/website/src/content/cookbook/architecture/result.md

 The calling component,
 for example a Repository,
-would have to either capture this exception or ignore it and let the calling ViewModel handle it.
+would have to either capture this exception or ignore it and let the calling view model handle it.

 This can be observed in the following example.
 Consider these classes: